Social Security Numbers (SSN)

-Non-resident aliens who receive employment income in the United States are eligible for a Social Security Number (SSN).
-You must start the application process for your card immediately upon your arrival into the U.S. If you receive a paper I-94 you will wait 10 days to apply.
+Non-residents who receive employment income in the United States are eligible for a Social Security Number (SSN).
+You must start the application process for your card upon your arrival into the U.S., but if you receive a paper I-94 you must wait 10 days to apply.
 The card will generally be issued to you within two weeks.
+Faculty, researchers, graduate assistants, and fellowship recipients may receive payments for up to 30 days without providing their SSN.

 Individuals will need the following: